-Approximately 55 percent and 53 percent of net patient service revenue is from participation in the Medicare and state-sponsored Medicaid programs for the years ended December 31, 2016 and 2015, respectively.
+Approximately 61 percent and 55 percent of net patient service revenue is from participation in the Medicare and state-sponsored Medicaid programs for the years ended December 31, 2017 and 2016, respectively.
 Laws and regulations governing the Medicare and Medicaid programs are complex and subject to interpretation and change.
 As a result, it is reasonably possible that recorded estimates will change materially in the near term.

 On December 12, 2011, the United States Department of Health & Human Services approved a Medicaid Section 1115(a) demonstration entitled "Texas Health Transformation and Quality Improvement Program."
-This demonstration expanded existing Medicaid managed care programs and established two funding pools that assist providers with uncompensated care costs and promote health system transformation.
-The demonstration is effective from December 12, 2011 to September 30, 2016, and has a material impact on the Medical Center's Medicaid funding.
-On May 2, 2016, the Texas Health and Human Services Commission (HHSC) announced the Centers for Medicare and Medicaid Services (CMS) agreed to extend the Waiver through December 2017 at current funding levels.
-During the extension period, HHSC and CMS will continue negotiating a longer term extension.
-Total funding received through the Texas Medicaid supplemental funding programs was approximately \$2,415,000 and \$2,101,000 for the years ended December 31, 2016 and 2015, respectively.
+This demonstration expanded existing Medicaid managed care programs and established two funding pools that assist providers with uncompensated care costs and promote health system transformation and has a material impact on the Medical Center's Medicaid funding.
+The demonstration was originally effective from December 12, 2011 to September 30, 2016.
+An extension was executed to extend the demonstration to December 31, 2017.
+On December 21, 2017, an extension was executed to extend the demonstration through September 30, 2022.
+Total funding received through the Texas Medicaid supplemental funding programs was approximately \$2,282,000 and \$2,149,000 for the years ended December 31, 2017 and 2016, respectively.

-The Medical Center has elected to fund certain elements of the State of Texas' private Upper Payment Limit (UPL) program.
-During the years ended December 31, 2016 and 2015, the Medical Center recognized funding of approximately \$2,586,000 and \$2,435,000, respectively.
+Prior to 2017, the Medical Center elected to fund certain elements of the State of Texas' private Upper Payment Limit (UPL) program.
+During the year ended December 31, 2016, the Medical Center recognized funding of approximately \$2,586,000 related to this program.